 Television signals are still available over the air without cost using an antenna.
 All of the local network stations are available, and there is also additional programming, including high-definition channels and special service channels such as full time weather and news.
 To receive these channels a digital receiver is needed.
-Many new television sets include this type of tuner, but not all do at this time.
-These new tuners are designated "ATSC."
+All television sets sold in the United States since 2008 include this type of tuner.
 If you still have an older model TV, you can purchase a digital converter box at your local electronics store.

 Cable Television -- So why pay an additional amount for television?
 The original purpose for wired or cable television was to improve reception.
 Once cable television was started, another purpose came into play, that of additional programming services not available over the air.
 Whether or not that programming service includes advertisements, the cable company pays the program provider a fee for the programs and this is part of the cost of providing cable TV service.
 More recently, having a physical connection to the home has provided a way to provide other services, such as internet connections.
 Because cable TV uses the public right to connect to properties, for example crossing under or over streets, and since cable television is not considered a utility like electric service, cable television providers must obtain a franchise from local or regional authorities to use the public right of way for this purpose.